learn-co-curriculum/reading-ios-creatingMethods/README.md

 Conversely, a class method is **called on the Class itself**.
 When calling one, the class is the sender.
 As it turns out, you've been using a class method when you create an instance of a class! `[NSArray alloc]` look familiar?
 That calls the method `alloc` on the `NSArray` class.

-*For more on the difference between class / instance methods, check our reading: [Intro To Objects](https://github.com/learn-co-curriculum/reading-ios-introToObjects#difference-between-an-instance-and-a-class).*
+*For more on the difference between class / instance methods, check the "Difference between an Instance and a Class" section in [this reading](https://learn.co/lessons/621).*

 ##Arguments